of Biosystem Dynamics (LBD)

 This lab has allowed us to test novel ideas.
 For example, we engineered our very own system for creating unique temperature conditions for the cells while under microscope observation.
 It allows observing cells at temperatures ranging from 5 to 50 C, and to alter it at runtime very rapidly.
 We used it to study effects of changing temperature on the ability of cells to segregate unwanted aggregates to the poles.
 This is combined with a system that allows to perfuse cells with fresh or altered media, while under microscope observation.

-Additionally, the lab is equipped with several common measurement devices in this research area, such as qPCR, plate reader, and western blot, that provide independent methods of validation of the data obtained by microscopy, among other tasks.
-Finally, the lab has all required devices to grow and mantain cells and perform standard molecular biology techniques such as transformations.
+Additionally, the lab is equipped with several common measurement devices in this research area, such as qPCR, plate reader, spectrophotometer, and western blot, that provide independent methods of validation of the data obtained by microscopy and flow-cytometry, among other.
+Finally, the lab has all required devices to grow and mantain bacterial cells and perform standard molecular biology techniques.